cpoohee/MLPluginTemplate/readme.md

 * See the `conf/training/train.yaml` for more training options to override.
   * for example, append the parameter `training.batch_size=8` to change batch size
   * `training.learning_rate=0.0001` to change the learning rate
-  * `training.experiment_name=experiment1` to change the model's ckpt filename.
+  * `training.experiment_name="experiment1"` to change the model's ckpt filename.
   * `training.max_epochs=30` to change the number of epochs to train.
   * `training.accelerator=mps` for Apple Silicon hardware

-* See `conf/model/autoencoder_speaker.yaml` for model specifications to override
+* See `conf/model/autoencoder_speaker.yaml` for model specifications to override.

 ## 10) Experiment Tracking
 Under the `./outputs/` folder, look for the current experiment's `mlruns` folder.